Tissue Array Service

 - Preparation of donor tissue

-Tissues may be fixed in 10% Formalin, Feketes Acid Alcohol or Boiun’s solution.
+Tissues may be fixed in 10% Formalin, Feketes Acid Alcohol or Bouin’s solution.
 Please refer to Fixation Protocols to select the most appropriate method.
-Bony tissues will need to be decalcified (see Fixation Protocols) unless they are fixed in Boiun’s solution.
+Bony tissues will need to be decalcified (see Fixation Protocols) unless they are fixed in Bouin’s solution.
 Exposure of tissues to acid may reduce signal when in-situ hybridization is performed.
 Once a full set of samples has been collected, bring these to LSOG 118 for cutting-in, embedding and processing.

 - Generation of donor blocks, and selection of donor site